cincibrainlab/datascience/content/post/converting-a-large-analysis-project-to-a-reproducible-research-framework-part-3/index.md

 ---
 title: Converting a Large Analysis Project to a Reproducible Research Framework Part 3
-date: 2021-09-14T00:09:53.623Z
+date: 2021-09-14T00:09:53.623+00:00
-draft: false
 featured: false
 image:
   filename: featured
   focal_point: Smart
   preview_only: false

 ---
-## *How easy would it be to convert an existing large MATLAB/R project to using GNU Make?*
+## _How easy would it be to convert an existing large MATLAB/R project to using GNU Make?_

 In these tutorials, we will find out together!